SuperDARN/DDWG/charter.md

  - ISEE: Institute for Space-Earth Environmental Research
  - IRAP: Research Institute in Astrophysics and Planetology
  - NICT: National Institute of Information and Communications Technology
- - DICE/UEC: University of Electro-Communications
+ - UEC: University of Electro-Communications
  - SDU: Shandong University
+ - NSSC-CAS: National Space Science Center, Chinese Academy of Sciences
  - UNIS: The University Centre in Svalbard
  - UKZN: University of KwaZulu-Natal